Below, you'll find answers to frequently asked questions about Online Payments in SimplePractice:

 How do I know which card to select if my client has multiple cards on file?

-You can add a card nickname to easily keep track of multiple cards stored within a client's file, making it easier to quickly distinguish between multiple cards, without needing to review the full credit card details.
+You can add a card nickname to easily keep track of multiple cards stored within a client's file.
+This makes it easier to quickly distinguish between multiple cards without needing to review the full credit card details.

 This can be especially useful when working with couples, minors, or clients with FSA/HSA cards.